Reese5104/nba-data-pipeline/README.md

 ## Overview

-This project automates the process of collecting NBA game data and storing it in a structured database.
-The pipeline pulls data from the NBA Stats API, retrieves player and team box scores, and saves the results into a SQLite database.
+This project automates the collection of NBA game statistics using the NBA Stats API.
+The pipeline retrieves game information, player statistics, and team box scores, then stores the results in a structured SQLite database.

-The goal of this project is to build a reliable sports data pipeline that can support analytics models, betting models, or machine learning applications.
+The goal of this project is to create a reliable dataset for:

+- sports analytics
+- predictive modeling
+- machine learning projects
+- basketball performance analysis

 ---